ChildsplayOSU/childsplay/content/_index.md

 coverimage: "/childsplay/img/home.jpg"
 ---

+A site dedicated to showcasing a curriculum focused on teaching students introductory computer science concepts through board games and programming.

 ### The approach
-The goal of this curriculum is to teach computer science concepts through playing and analysis of board games.
-There are two curriculums.
-One focuses on gaining problem-solving skills and understanding Representations, Algorithms, and Computation (Not Programming).
-The second curriculum aims for deeper understanding about concepts mentioned previously -- the concepts are applied to programming.
+Our curriculum teaches computer science concepts to young students through playing and analysis of board games.
+There are two curriculums that work together to do this.
+The first focuses on gaining problem-solving skills and understanding Representations, Algorithms, and Computation (Not Programming).
+The second aims for building a deeper understanding about concepts mentioned previously -- the concepts are applied to programming.
 Additionally, the second curriculum is meant to provide problem-solving skills.

 ### About